Joe Denly turns cameos into a big score to tighten grip on England Test place

 It was a stroke that had a number of pundits scratching their heads and asking 'what was that shot?', while it caused Sky Sports' David Lloyd to suggest the axe was set to fall on the Kent batsman.

 Perhaps not now.
-Denly left noticeably better second time around, shouldering arms to the full, wide deliveries outside off stump and only driving, elegantly as always, the ones closer to his body.
+Denly left noticeably better second time around, shouldering arms to wide deliveries outside off stump and only driving, elegantly as always, the ones closer to his body.

 When Australia dropped short and wide, though, he cashed in, and also flicked effortlessly off his pads when the tourists erred too straight.